a-sit-plus/warden-supreme/docs/docs/technical/ios.md

     - App obtains a **one-time server challenge** and then calls `attestKey(keyId, clientDataHash)`.
     - Apple returns an **attestation object** proving that the key belongs to a legitimate instance of your app, and a * *certificate chain** rooted in **Apple’s App Attest CA**.
-    - App sends `{attestationObject, keyId, challenge}` to your backend.
+    - App sends `{attestationObject, keyId, challenge}` to your back-end.

 2. **Ongoing use (Assertion)**
     - For each privileged request, your server issues a fresh **challenge**.